John A. Roebling: Personal life

-Roebling's son Washington Roebling and his daughter-in-law Emily Warren Roebling continued his work on the Brooklyn Bridge.
+Roebling's son Washington and his daughter-in-law Emily Warren Roebling continued his work on the Brooklyn Bridge.
 His son Ferdinand expanded his wire rope business.
-His son Charles Roebling designed and invented a huge 80-ton wire rope machine and founded the town of Roebling, New Jersey.
+His son Charles designed and invented a huge 80-ton wire rope machine and founded the town of Roebling, New Jersey.
 Here the John A. Roebling's Sons company steel mill was built.

 His granddaughter Emily Roebling Cadwalader was a married Philadelphia socialite noted as the owner of historic yachts.
 His grandson Washington A. Roebling II died as a passenger on the RMS Titanic.
 His great-grandson Donald Roebling was a noted philanthropist and inventor who devised the amphtrack.
 His great-great-grandson Paul Roebling was a well-regarded actor.